erikringsmuth/app-router/bower_components/app-router/README.md

 This will call `pushState()` and dispatch a `popstate` event.

-#### Full page load
-Clicking a link `<a href="/home">Home</a>` without a hash path will do a full page load.
-You need to make sure your server will return `index.html` when looking up the resource at `/home`.
+Note: You need to make sure the server returns `index.html` when looking up the resource at `/home`.
 The simplest set up is to always return `index.html` and let the `app-router` handle the routing including a not found page.

 ## Multiple Layouts
 Each page chooses which layout to use.
 This allows multiple layouts in the same app.
 Use `<content>` tag insertion points to insert the page into the layout.
 This is similar to nested routes but completely decouples the page layout from the router.